 The ability for a crankbait to crash and bounce off of cover and trigger that inactive, reaction-type strike is uncanny.
 Even when the bait is running in open water or hitting clean bottom areas, I use techniques to cause that bait to change movement.
 Changing speeds is my most effective method.
 Also, throwing a jerk or pause into the retrieve will have the same effect.

 The Bow and Arrow Release - One of the biggest tips that helped improve my deflection success has been the retrieval of snagged lures.
 After a friend of mine drew Rick Clunn, he showed me a modification of a retrieval technique I already knew.
 This lets me get out more snags which equated to more strikes as the bait freed itself and more time fishing.
 More of a popping rhythm to the bow and arrow technique.

 This is an excellent technique.
 It involves fishing grass lines(inside or outside grass lines).
 It helps you locate the sweet spots along long stretches of grass.
-The biggest bass and the most significant concentrations of bass use the irregular spots in a grass line.
-This is typified by some form of point or turn and is often a clump separated from the main body of grass.
+The biggest bass and the most significant concentrations of bass use irregular spots in a grass line.
+Some form of point or turn typifies this and is often a clump separated from the main body of grass.

 Again think about cranking factors when fishing grass.
 A tighter wobble bait with a pointier tip is better.
 Use line size barely to tick the grass.
 To find the perfect combination, I'll often rig up identical crankbaits on three different rods with different line sizes.